Sports Medicine And Chiropractic Care

-We have more educated people than ever with degrees in biomechanics, physical therapy, orthopedics, and even the chiropractors yet athletes continue to be broken because of lack of ability to clinically correlate a problem with a successful series of processes that constitute a solution.
-The biggest difference in outcomes for the future of sports medicine and sports chiropractic are dependent upon the well trained Chiropractic Doctor.
+We have more educated people than ever with degrees in biomechanics, physical therapy, orthopedics, and even the chiropractors, yet athletes continue to be broken because of lack of ability to clinically correlate a problem with a successful series of processes that constitute a solution.
+The biggest difference in outcomes for the future of sports medicine and sports chiropractic is dependent upon the well-trained chiropractic doctors.
 McDougle Chiropractic Methods may be a solution or at least the beginning of one.

 Dr. McDougle Sports Chiropractic Neuromechanical Concept